 Provides reduced-fare transportation from Victoria to Vancouver and return for cancer treatment through the TAP program (see above).
 Both the child and accompanying parent should be awarded the discounted fare.

-1 888 788-8840 reaches the Wilson’s Customer Service Centre.
+1 888 788-8840 reaches the Wilson’s Group Reservation Centre.
 Clients are advised to phone Wilson’s in order to make a reservation using TAP.
 Vancouver to Victoria service departs solely from the Vancouver Airport.

 Health Connections - Regional Transit Service